-Once you’ve discussed getting professional help with your teen and you’re sure you don’t have to worry about any negative reactions, set up an appointment.
+- Once you’ve discussed getting professional help with your teen and you’re sure you don’t have to worry about any negative reactions, set up an appointment.

 - Finally, take further preventative action like blocking access to weapons they could use to harm themselves.

-Dr. Alec Miller, Co-Founder and Clinical Director of Cognitive & Behavioral Consultants in Westchester and Manhattan, provides evidence-based treatment programs to address a wide range of emotional, behavioral, lifestyle management and personal development issues for individuals, parents and teens including depression, anxiety disorders, suicide and more.
-Here are his tips for if you’re worried your child or teen may be suicidal:
+Dr. Alec Miller, Co-Founder and Clinical Director of Cognitive & Behavioral Consultants in Westchester and Manhattan, provides evidence-based treatment programs to address a wide range of emotional, behavioral, lifestyle management, and personal development issues for individuals, parents, and teens.
+These challenges include depression, anxiety disorders, suicide, and more.
+His tips can help if you’re worried your child or teen may be suicidal:

 - “How long have you been thinking about it?”